JvanKatwijk/qt-dab/README.md

 to set a base color for each button as well as the color for the button text.
 (Dark base colors require light colored text and vice versa).

-The ".ini" file is the place to specify the settings for the button colors.
-The :.ini" file contains a special section, *colorSettings*, containing color settings.
-For a button, e.g. "muteButton", "muteButton_color=xxx" is used to set the base color to "xxx" (provided "xxx" is a valid color name), and "muteButton_font=xxx" is used to set the color of the text on the button.

-The documentation contains a full specification of the *names* of the buttons and a list of allowable *color names* while the file  "./dab-maxi/color-scheme" contains a list of possible settings for the colors. *This file is best included in the ".ini" file*.
+To ease life a little, selecting a color setting for a button is now made easy: right clock with the mouse on the button, and a small menu appears on which the color for the button can be selected (one of a predefined list), and next a similar menu appears for selecting the color of the text on the button.

+The settings are saved in the ".ini" file.

 For setting in  colors the displays, there are 4 possible settings (displaycolor, gridcolor, curvecolor and brush), see the documentation.